2 - Git and Github

 Before you started this bootcamp, you have built a website in CodePen and learned the basics of HTML and CSS.
 Now it's time to learn about the tools that web developers use in their everyday job.
 These tools will be used during the course, so it is important that you become familiar with them and use them every day.

 Export your website as a zip file from CodePen.
-Help >

 Extract the contents of the zip file to a folder on your computer.
 Make a note of the location of this folder.

 Upload the contents of this folder to a Github repository.
 To do this, you first need to create a new repository in your account on GitHub that has exactly the same name as the folder of the website on your computer.
-To upload the code from your computer into your GitHub repository: make sure you are in the directory where you have your website code (use
+To upload the code from your computer into your GitHub repository: make sure you are in the directory where you have your website code (use cd

 to get into that directory).
-Then use thegit add .
+Then use the git add .

-,git commit -m "Your message"
+, git commit -m "Your message"

-commands as explained.You should now have a repository with your code in your GitHub account:
+You should now have a repository with your code in your GitHub account: http://github.com/your-username/your-repository-name

 .
-Here you can see your code, and there should be an overview of your files, including anindex.html
+Here you can see your code, and there should be an overview of your files, including an index.html

-file.Publish your website following these instructions.
+Publish your website following .

 Exercise 3: Watch these videos:

-Setup (dont worry about GUI setup)
+(dont worry about GUI setup)

 Exercise 5: Create a repo on GitHub that contains a markdown file that answers these questions: